Last Updated on

 We’ve all been there before.
 That feeling of not quite being where we want to be in our lives.
 We could be so close to something great, but we have that nagging feeling as though something is missing.
+If changing your life is something you have been thinking of doing, then here are 10 things you can do to change your life right now.

 Over the past few months, I have started incorporating several new habits in my day-to-day life.
 Habits that have forced me to slow down and really assess what it is that I need in a given time.
 Habits that allow me to do some soul-searching and find what it is that I am passionate about.
 Habits that protect me from overworking myself in a direction I do not want to go.

-1. Practicing daily gratitude
+1. Practicing Daily Gratitude

 I do this every morning before getting out of bed.
 I name 3 things that I am truly grateful for in my life (different things every day).
 Some examples are my loving, supporting family, having a roof over my head, the ability to breathe clean fresh air.